 Part of the station’s original 80 acres have been converted into a baseball diamond.
 A recently completed exterior Construction Engineering building (completed just two years before the facility was closed) has been renovated as the local library.
 In June of 1998 the bunker and some of the land surrounding it was declared a National Historic Site by Heritage Canada.
 Unfortunately this honour does not come with actual funding but the moral and advice support is quite helpful.
 While the bunker was acquired from the township by the same small group of dedicated volunteers for about $3.00, its electrical bill alone runs over $3500 per month (not to mention all of the other maintenance expenses required to keep a 100,000 sq. ft. four story underground building operating in a manner that provides comfort and safety to the occupants and protects its valuable artefact and archival contents.
 Fortunately public tours have been quite successful to date, providing 75% of the revenue needed to keep things going.
 The City of Ottawa also helps with a $50,000 annual grant.
-That, in concert with the fact that a few of the civil staff who managed the building’s environmental and telecommunications systems during its operational years and who have since retired have been a great help in maintaining and operating the facility.
+That, in concert with a few of the civil staff who managed the building’s environmental and telecommunications systems during its working years and who have since retired have been a great help in maintaining and operating the facility.
 Recently there has been an influx of volunteers with the right motivation and skill sets.
 As well a full time Curator and assistant have greatly added to the long-term viability of the Museum .